-- If you are using GetData queries in form-enabled files that will be open in a shared form instance (via use of embedded forms), then you may want to set the IgnoreSheetFilter parameter to True even if the sheet is not using sheet filters.
+- When used by itself, the GetData function is a non-volatile function.
+Use caution when linking GetData functions to volatile functions-for example, by referencing a cell that contains a volatile function.
+This configuration will make the GetData function behave like a volatile function, which may impact performance and cause unexpected calculation behavior.
+In particular, functions that return a different result on every calculation (such as NOW) should not be used within GetData functions. - If you are using GetData queries in form-enabled files that will be open in a shared form instance (via use of embedded forms), then you may want to set the IgnoreSheetFilter parameter to True even if the sheet is not using sheet filters.
 This allows any duplicate GetData queries within the files to leverage the shared GetData cache.
-If IgnoreSheetFilter is False, then the GetData query is cached on a per sheet basis and the result cannot be shared with other sheets (regardless of whether the sheet actually has a defined filter). - GetData can be used to query data from Axiom system tables, to return system information.
+If IgnoreSheetFilter is False, then the GetData query is cached on a per sheet basis and the result cannot be shared with other sheets (regardless of whether the sheet actually has a defined filter). - Avoid embedding another GetData function within the parameters of a GetData function.
+This configuration triggers multiple server calls and recalculations to resolve the "parent" GetData function, which can impact performance.